wacfwru/resources/vehicles/readme.md

 Here are the instructions for using the Unit's vehicles and logging their mileage.

-## Keys and clipboards
+## Keys & clipboards

-Each of the Units' vehicles as its own clipboard containing the keys to vehicle and a pen copies of the old paper logs.
+Each of the Units' vehicles as its own clipboard containing the keys to vehicle and a pen and copies of the old paper logs.

-## Logging mileage
+## Beginning a trip

 We use an electronic form for entering the budget number to which the vehicle mileage should be charged and the beginning and ending mileage.
-Please follow these steps for entering the appropriate information.
+Please follow these steps for entering the appropriate information **before you begin driving**..

 1. Each vehicle clipboard has the following QR code, which contains a link to the electronic mileage log: